 The most addictive prescription drugs include:

-In addition to addictive prescription drugs, illicit drugs such as cannabis, heroin, illicit opioids, crack cocaine, cocaine, and ice (crystal meth) all commonly lead to drug abuse.
+In addition to addictive prescription drugs, illicit drugs such as cannabis, heroin, illegal opioids, crack cocaine, Cocaine, and ice (crystal meth) all commonly lead to drug addiction.

 Cannabis is known to be the most commonly abused drug around the world.
 Research indicates that up to 30 per cent of cannabis users may suffer from a substance use disorder.
 12